- Release cash from your home

 - Oil Spills: Both oil contamination from accidental spills and contaminated oil disposal are significant issues.

 - Older Sites: Old lands, such as brownfield sites, have a history of industrial usage and might be polluted.
-For instance, mossbay metals or steel factories might have left a legacy of contamination.
+For instance, Moss Bay Metals or steel factories might have left a legacy of contamination.

 Locating Contaminated Lands